Fried Pickles

 Storage and Reheating

 Store leftover fried pickles in an airtight container in the refrigerator for up to 3 days.
-Reheat in an oven at 350°F (175°C) for about 10 minutes to retain their crispiness.
-They are not recommended for freezing.
+Reheat in an oven or air fryer to restore their crispiness.
+While freezing is possible, it may change the texture, so it’s best enjoyed fresh.

 Cooking Mistakes